Open & closing dates

 Securing Travel, Protecting People

--At the TSA, you will serve in a high-stakes environment to safeguard the American way of life.
-Across the nation, you will be on the front line of the DHS's TSA team as they secure airports, seaports, railroads, highways, and public transit systems, thus protecting our transportation infrastructure and ensuring freedom of movement for people and commerce.
+- At the Transportation Security Administration, you will serve in a high-stakes environment to safeguard the American way of life.
+In cities across the country, you would secure airports, seaports, railroads, highways, and/or public transit systems, thus protecting America's transportation infrastructure and ensuring freedom of movement for people and commerce.
+For additional information about our agency please: Click Here

 Conditions of Employment